oxsecurity/megalinter/docs/descriptors/csharp_csharpier.md

   <directoryOrFile>  One or more paths to a directory containing c# files to format or a c# file to format.
 If a path is not specified the current directory is used

 Options:
   --check                      Check that files are formatted.
 Will not write any changes.
   --no-cache                   Bypass the cache to determine if a file needs to be formatted.
   --fast                       Skip comparing syntax tree of formatted file to original file to validate changes.
   --skip-write                 Skip writing changes.
 Generally used for testing to ensure csharpier doesn't throw any errors or cause syntax tree validation failures.
   --write-stdout               Write the results of formatting any files to stdout.
-  --pipe-multiple-files  Keep csharpier running so that multiples files can be piped to it via stdin --version              Show version information
-  -?, -h, --help         Show help and usage information
+  --pipe-multiple-files        Keep csharpier running so that multiples files can be piped to it via stdin --config-path <config-path>  Path to the CSharpier configuration file --version                    Show version information -?, -h, --help               Show help and usage information

 ```